 There are three types of RV generators:

-Whichever you choose, just make sure you follow all the safety guidelines for using a generator.
-And make sure you have enough fuel to run it!
+Whichever you choose, follow all the safety guidelines for using a generator.
+And ensure you have enough fuel to run it!

 Use A Power Inverter